karem1035/alx-low_level_programming/README.md

-# This is a readme file for a task in ALX called "0x00.
-C - Hello, World"
+# This is a directory for all the files realted to ALX Low level tasks"